hangle/Notecard/documents/DesignNotes/notecard.md

 <h1>Notecard Program</h1>

 <p>The program presents a window about the size of a note card.
-The window displays text to and
+The window displays text to and <br />
 accepts   input from the program user.
-The text and input are controlled by a script file of eight command types.   </p>
+The text and input are controlled by a script file of <br />
+nine command types.     </p>

 <p>The description of the Notecard program begins with the script file 'nowis.nc'.
-To keep the
+To keep the <br />
-explanation simple, 'nowis.nc' consists of the three commands types whose tags are (c, d, *).
+explanation simple, 'nowis.nc' consists of the three commands types whose tags are (c, d, *). <br />
-'nowis.nc' presents two successive card windows; the first displays "now is" and the second displays "the time".</p>
+'nowis.nc' presents two successive card windows; the first displays "now is" and the second <br />
+displays "the time".</p>

 <pre>
                 c
                 d now is
                 c
                 d the time
                 * end
 </pre>

 <p>The Script program has validated these commands and has generated an input file to the Notecard <br />
-program:  </p>
+program (beginning with the '%Notecard' group and ending with the '%NotecardTask' group:    </p>

 <pre>
                  %Notecard                        %CardSet